yousernaym/vm/README.md

 ## Basic usage

 ### Import a song from the web
-1. Press F2, F3 or F4 to go to one of the song browsers.
+1. Press F2, F3 or F4 to go to one of the song browsers
-2. Click on a song download link (**not** a playback link).
+2. Click on a song download link (not a playback link)
-3. When returned to the playback screen, press CTRL-Space to start playback.
+3. When returned to the playback screen, press CTRL-Space to start playing

 ### Camera control
 Keyboard keys: wasdqexc